chenmoucheng/chenmoucheng.github.io/43041/graph-theory-representations.md

 ```

 It is easy to verify that these two graphs are isomorphic by the
-following φ:
+following vertex function φ:

 v|0|2|3|4|5|6|7
 ---:|---:|---:|---:|---:|---:|---:|---:
 φ(v)|0|2|6|7|5|4|3

-Now we apply φ to every vertex in the adjacency-list representation
+Now we can apply φ to every vertex in the adjacency-list
-of the term DAG in our running example and arrive at:
+representation of the term DAG in our running example and arrive at
+the representation of the other, isomorphic term DAG:

 ```
 (0,[])